 - Place the pan over medium heat, and stir to combine as the mixture starts to boil.

-- Reduce the heat to low, and simmer until the mixture reaches the soft ball stage on a candy thermometer (235 to 240ºF).
-Whisk in the vanilla.
+- Reduce the heat (to avoid bubbling over) and let bubble the mixture reaches the soft ball stage on a candy thermometer (235 to 240ºF).

 - Evenly press the mixture into your prepared dish.
 Let it cool completely before removing and cutting into 1-inch squares.
 If it is still a little soft at room temperature, you can refrigerate the fudge until firm.